Roshniparasharr/IPL-Data-Analysis-with-PySpark-SQL/README.md

 ---

+Sure!
+Here's a clean and professional version of the section you shared:

+---

-## Datasets Used
+## 📁 Datasets Used

 All datasets were sourced from a public Amazon S3 bucket: `s3://ipl-data-analysis-project/`
-Each dataset is read into Spark using predefined schemas for efficient processing.
+Each file was loaded into **Apache Spark** DataFrames using predefined schemas for optimized performance and structured querying.

-- Ball_By_Ball.csv   Ball-by-ball event-level data including runs, wickets, batsmen, and bowlers - Match.csv          Match-level information like toss results, match winners, venues, etc.     - Player.csv         Player metadata including names and roles                                  - Player_match.csv   Mapping of players to matches (who played in which match)                  - Team.csv           Team metadata including team names and abbreviations
+- **Ball_By_Ball.csv** – Detailed ball-by-ball event data including runs scored, wickets taken, batsmen, and bowlers.
+- **Match.csv** – Match-level details such as toss results, winners, venue information, and season.
+- **Player.csv** – Player metadata including player names, IDs, and roles.
+- **Player_match.csv** – Mapping of players to matches indicating which player participated in which game.
+- **Team.csv** – Team-level metadata including team names, abbreviations, and IDs.

 ---